Cost of a Remodel vs. the Cost of Moving

 2. Rising Mortgage Rates

 With mortgage rates expected to rise in the coming years, some may not move.
-The Mortgage Bankers Association predicts rates on 30-year fixed-rate mortgages will rise to an average of 5.2% in 2018.
+The Mortgage Bankers Association predicts rates on 30-year fixed-rate mortgages will rise to an average of 5.3% by end of 2019.

 3. Increase in Home Equity

 Tapping into home equity, home-improvement spending is expected to reach its highest level in a decade by early next year, according to Harvard University’s Joint Center for Housing Studies.

 Whether you are thinking of moving out of state or staying local, there are many factors to consider with moving, which is a cumbersome process.
 Here are three cost factors to consider before you make that major move.

 1. Cost Factors

 Whether local or out-of-state, the cost of moving can be costly.
 Additional costs of transportation, storage and supplies should also be budgeted with your move.

 The number of complaints against moving companies has increased steadily over the past decade.
 Two scams to watch out for are the hostage-goods scam and the advance-deposit scheme.